MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Russia/Prepayments-Vendor-and-Customers.md

 author: DianaMalina

 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.search.keywords:
-ms.date: 10/01/2019
+ms.date: 04/01/2021
 ms.reviewer: edupont
 ms.author: soalex
 ---

 # Posting Vendor and Customer Prepayments

-In the Russian version, prepayments work in a different way compared to the standard version of [!INCLUDE[prodshort](../../includes/prodshort.md)].
+In the Russian version, prepayments work in a different way compared to the standard version of [!INCLUDE[prod_short](../../includes/prod_short.md)].
 When we receive a prepayment, it is necessary by accounting rules to post the prepayment on a separate account.
 Therefore, the vendor and customer posting groups have the **Prepayment Account** field.

-[!INCLUDE[prodshort](../../includes/prodshort.md)] uses this accounts for prepayment entries- Payment with Prepayment check mark.
+[!INCLUDE[prod_short](../../includes/prod_short.md)] uses this accounts for prepayment entries- Payment with Prepayment check mark.

 ## To post a prepayment